mikaelvesavuori/figmagic/README.md

 For typical programmatic cases you will probably most often want one of `ts`, `mjs`, or `js`.
 For basic JSON, use `json`, and for ready-to-use CSS variables, use `css`.

+_Please note that CSS variables will not work with elements!_

 ---

 #### Switch color format